 Audio tracks contain either imported audio or clips recorded in the current session.
-These tracks offer the widest range of controls, letting you specify inputs and outputs, apply effects and equalization, route audio to sends and buses, and automate mixes.
+These tracks offer the widest range of controls.
+You can specify inputs and outputs, apply effects and equalization, route audio to sends and buses, and automate mixes.

 Bus tracks let you combine the outputs of several audio tracks or sends and control them collectively.

-The Master track , which is the last in each session, lets you easily combine the outputs of multiple tracks and buses and control them with a single fader.
+The Mix track , which is the last in each session, lets you easily combine the outputs of multiple tracks and buses.
+You can also control them with a single fader.

-For more information, see Routing audio to buses, sends, and the Master track.
+For more information, see Routing audio to buses, sends, and the Mix track.

 Multitrack sessions support an unlimited number of mono, stereo, and 5.1 audio and bus tracks.
-When adding tracks, choose a channel configuration based on the configuration of the Master track:
+When adding tracks, choose a channel configuration based on the configuration of the Mix track:

-For mono masters, add mono audio and bus tracks.
+For mono mix, add mono audio and bus tracks.

-For stereo masters, add stereo audio and bus tracks. except for audio tracks with mono sources (like a single microphone).
+For stereo mix, add stereo audio and bus tracks.
+Except for audio tracks with mono sources (like a single microphone).

-For 5.1 masters, add stereo audio tracks and 5.1 bus tracks (to maintain proper gain staging).
+For 5.1 mix, add stereo audio tracks and 5.1 bus tracks (to maintain proper gain staging).
 If you have any 5.1 audio clips, however, add 5.1 audio tracks to contain them.